Skip to main content

 • You receive a notice from the MVA

-If your insurance is active but the MVA shows a problem, you should act right away.
+If your insurance is active but the MVA shows a problem, contact your insurance company and ask them to:

 • Confirm your policy is active